Christian Gobe: Paralympic Games

 Gobe was on the short list of Swiss para-sports people who could have potentially earned nominations for the athletics team competing at the 2008 Summer Paralympics.
-National selectors in Switzerland though overlooked him and did not chose him to represent Switzerland at the 2008 Games.
+National selectors in Switzerland though overlooked him and did not choose him to represent Switzerland at the 2008 Games.
 Despite being the top ranked sportsperson in his event, he was passed over with two lower ranked athletes chosen instead.
 With unclear explanations as to why Gobe was overlooked, following the Beijing Games, he contacted the Cameroon National Paralympic Committee about potentially representing Cameroon in international competitions.

 Gobe was selected to represent Cameroon at the 2012 Summer Paralympics, but issues with nationality meant he could not compete.
 This situation was not made clear until shortly before the start of the London Games.
 Gobe had taken Swiss citizenship in order to represent Switzerland in wheelchair basketball.
 Cameroon does not allow dual nationality, and gaining Swiss nationality nullified his Cameroon passport.
 The lack of a Cameroon passport meant he could not represent Cameroon in London.
 He ended up attending the Games as an observer.

 Cameroon sent one competitor to the 2016 Summer Paralympics, Christian Gobe.
 He competed in the men's F55 shot put event where he finished eighth in a twelve-deep field on a best throw of 10.28 meters.
 Gobe was his country's flag bearer for the Opening Ceremonies.

 Ahead of the Rio Games, Gobe spent three years preparing to qualify and participate.
 The ability to be based in Europe gave him a competitive edge as he had access to better training and equipment than if he had been based in Africa.
 He was able to train daily, with many sessions being three hours long.
 Gobe also benefited by having as a sponsor Induni SA, a Swiss construction company, who has been with him since 2008.
 Lack of sponsorship was a hurdle for some of his countrymen who cannot afford the costs to compete at the elite level.